Trump arrives in Egypt for Gaza summit after urging Israel to seize a chance for peace

 Roughly 200 U.S. troops will help support and monitor the ceasefire deal as part of a team that includes partner nations, nongovernmental organizations and private-sector players.

 Megerian reported from Washington.
-Associated Press writer Will Weissert in Washington contributed to this report.
+Associated Press writers Will Weissert and Seung Min Kim in Washington contributed to this report.

 Follow the AP's coverage of the Israel-Hamas war at https://apnews.com/hub/israel-hamas-war.